Principal Investigator: David Guttman and Gopal Subramaniam

-- Determining dynamics of microbial populations and their behaviours after Fusarium graminearum infection; and
+- Determining dynamics of microbial populations and their behaviours after Fusarium graminearum infection.

 - Identifying potentially beneficial microbes that may influence the course of the F. graminearum infection process.

-- The identification of potential yield-promoting members of the wheat head microbiome when the wheat head is infected with FHB (Fusarium Head Blight) will help guide our future research focused on identifying and developing novel biocontrol agents to protect wheat against FHB.
+- The identification of potential yield-promoting members of the wheat head microbiome when the wheat head is infected with Fusarium Head Blight (FHB) will help guide our future research focused on identifying and developing novel biocontrol agents to protect wheat against FHB.

-Fusarium head blight (FHB) is a devastating global disease of small grain cereals that has been called “the worst plant disease to hit the US since the rust epidemics in the 1950s”.
-The disease is caused by the fungus Fusarium graminearum, which overwinters in crop debris and infects grain heads under favorable environmental conditions.
+FHB is a devastating global disease of small grain cereals that has been called “the worst plant disease to hit the US since the rust epidemics in the 1950s.”
+The disease is caused by the fungus Fusarium graminearum, which overwinters in crop debris and infects grain heads under favourable environmental conditions.
 FHB poses a double threat.
 First, it can significantly reduce both yield and seed germination by discoloring and shriveling the grain kernels.
 Second, the pathogen produces mycotoxins that contaminate grains during infection, and which are a very direct health risk to humans and domesticated animals.
-The severity of FHB infection depends on the cereal variety, amount of fungal inoculum and favorable weather conditions.
+The severity of FHB infection depends on the cereal variety, amount of fungal inoculum and favourable weather conditions.
 The most effective control strategies have relied on the use of resistant varieties and fungicides; however, these control measures are not always effective, resulting in massive crop losses or contaminated grain.
 Consequently, there is very strong interest in the identification and development of novel biocontrol agents that can assist in the fight against this disease.

-The goal of the project is to understand the contribution of microbial communities to the health of wheat plants.
-During the study, microbial communities called microbiomes will be assessed to determine how they differ among cultivars with different levels of FHB susceptibility, and determine how the microbiomes respond to F. graminearum infections and the development of FHB disease.
-This study will provide the first look at the microbiological changes that occur during the FHB development.
-It will assess the impact of both host (wheat) and pathogen genetic variability on FHB disease development.
+Our goals were to characterize the microbial communities found in and on wheat heads via sequencing.
+We assessed how the microbial communities (microbiomes) differ among cultivars with different levels to susceptibility and determine how they respond to Fusarium graminearum infections and the development of FHB.
+We assessed the impact of both host and pathogen genetic variability on disease development.
 Understanding the wheat head microbiome and the dynamics of this community during FHB disease development has the potential to reveal new pathogen antagonists or growth promoting microbes, and thereby facilitate the identification of novel biocontrol agents.